NetaDAOAcademy/CoiningReason/readme.md

 **Session 2.
 Crypto-Anarchism**

-* Catherine Malabou, "Cryptocurrencies: Anarchist Turn or Strengthening of Surveillance Capitalism?
-Bitcoin to Libra" from _Australian Humanities Review,_ http://australianhumanitiesreview.org/2020/05/31/cryptocurrencies-anarchist-turn-or-strengthening-of-surveillance-capitalism-from-bitcoin-to-libra/
+* Catherine Malabou, "[Cryptocurrencies: Anarchist Turn or Strengthening of Surveillance Capitalism?
+Bitcoin to Libra](http://australianhumanitiesreview.org/2020/05/31/cryptocurrencies-anarchist-turn-or-strengthening-of-surveillance-capitalism-from-bitcoin-to-libra/)" from _Australian Humanities Review_

-* Salman Sadeghi, "In Search of Lost Time: A Note on Catherine Malabou's Reading of Cryptocurrencies," from _GCAS Review,_ https://www.gcasreview.com/magazine-1/2022/4/15/in-search-of-lost-time-a-note-on-catherine-malabous-reading-of-cryptocurrencies-by-salman-sadeghi
+* Salman Sadeghi, "[In Search of Lost Time: A Note on Catherine Malabou's Reading of Cryptocurrencies](http://australianhumanitiesreview.org/2020/05/31/cryptocurrencies-anarchist-turn-or-strengthening-of-surveillance-capitalism-from-bitcoin-to-libra/) from _GCAS Review_

 **Session 3.
 Transcendental Blockchain?**